-Goal 1 - Actions 1, 6, 8, and 11 have been developed to improve attendance across the district.
+Goal 1 - Actions 6, 8, and 11 have been developed to improve attendance across the district.
 Mini-grants were established for each site in order to provide incentives for improved attendance.
-Sites will review their mini-grant and provide an update on the goals to the District office quarterly.
 Weekend Warriors, Wildcats, and Braves (Saturday School) will be held to improve attendance and recover learning losses.
 SPVUSD hired an art teacher in January 2022 to work in our schools as years of research show that art and music are critical to academic achievement, and in some cases is the only class that students come to school to attend.

 These actions are being provided on an LEA-wide basis and we expect that all students with less than a 100% attendance rate will be encouraged to attend school and understand the correlation to increases in student achievement.
 However, because of the significantly lower attendance rate of low-income students, and because the actions meet needs most associated with the chronic stresses and experiences of a socio-economically disadvantaged status, we hope to improve 20% or more of the school year.
+We expect school connectedness results will increase for all students, but particularly for low-income, foster youth, and homeless students as a result of these targeted actions.
+However, since we expect that all students with a low school connection and lacking basic needs will benefit in attendance as a result, these actions are being provided on a school-wide basis.

-Actions 3, 4, 7 and 10.
+Actions 3, 4, 7, 9, and 10.